Any is not Any, but Any is Any

 18}

-The aforementioned function accepts an any type variable, extracts the internal EFace structure, and retrieves type information to return it as a TypeInfo structure.
-Now, TypeInfo can be readily utilized to access the type's hash value, kind, comparison function, and other attributes.
+The function above accepts an any type variable, extracts the internal EFace structure, and retrieves the type information from it, returning it as a TypeInfo structure.
+This TypeInfo can now be readily utilized to access the type's hash value, kind, comparison function, and other attributes.

 Application

-Its application is remarkably straightforward.
-One merely passes an any type variable to the GetTypeInfo function.
+Its application is exceptionally straightforward.
+One simply passes an any type variable to the GetTypeInfo function.

 1func main() {